Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 Every RDS system is:

 - not publicly available on the Internet, but only through one of the plugins described in this documentation.
-- only used by a plugin and not by the user directly.
+- only made publicly available by a single plugin.
 - not trimmed for throughput.

 ## Requirements